Affordable Gummy Vitamins Without the Hidden Tradeoffs

 1) Yield loss and rework are silent budget killers

-With gummies, a small increase in rejects can erase any savings you thought you gained from shaving a few cents off raw materials.
-The lowest-cost gummies in real life are often the ones that run cleanly and predictably, with high yields and minimal downtime.
+With gummies, a small increase in rejects will erase any savings you thought you gained from cutting cents off raw materials.
+The cheapest gummy in practice is the one that runs cleanly and predictably, with high yields and minimal downtime.

-A formula that runs faster and produces fewer rejects is often “more affordable” than one built with cheaper inputs.
+A formula that runs faster and produces fewer rejects is more affordable than one built with cheaper inputs.
+Period.

 2) Simpler formulas tend to stay affordable longer